AUAP/AP2018/class04/class04.md

 - Good to have two browsers in your computer e.g chrome and firefox, Safari is not working for web cam checking.

 - Student talks also about the social credit system in China but surprisingly not many of them have heard of great firewall in China.

+- should add one more about tracking emotions..emotion becomes quantified. (example would be the demo in the trackr lib)